ML-KULeuven/socceraction/docs/documentation/intro.rst

 VAEP goes beyond the possession-based approach of xT by trying to value a broader set of actions and by taking the action and game context into account.
-Therfore, VAEP frames the problem of quantifying a soccer player’s contributions within a game as a binary classification task and rates each action by estimating its effect on the short-term probabilities that a team will both score or concede.
+Therefore, VAEP frames the problem of quantifying a soccer player’s contributions within a game as a binary classification task and rates each action by estimating its effect on the short-term probabilities that a team will both score or concede.
 That is, VAEP quanitifies the effect of an action :math:`a_i`